-The SUB has several affiliated organizations, as well as other organizations, located throughout the building:
+The UVSS has several affiliated organizations, as well as other organizations, located throughout the Student Union Building:

 Anti-Violence Project (AVP)

 Campus Community Garden (CCG)

-The Campus Community Garden provides space for UVic students, faculty and staff to grow food and share in the beauty of tending to plants.
-The garden is made up of 85 allotment plots, as well communal fruit and herb beds and “Giving Gardens” for volunteers and food bank donations.
+The Campus Community Garden is a space for UVic students, faculty, and staff to grow food and share in the beauty of tending to plants.
+The garden is made up of 80 allotment plots, as well as communal fruit and herb beds and “Giving Gardens” for volunteers and food bank donations.
 On-site there are also native plant and perennial food gardens that are perfect for learning and growing.
 We are urban agriculture and food security resource, providing gardening support, inspiration, and love to bring people together to learn through our workshop series.
 Stop by our office in the SUB for more information or come get your hands dirty at the garden, located off Mckenzie Avenue and McCoy Road.

 CFUV 101.9FM Campus/Community Radio

 The Office of the Ombudsperson is an independent, impartial and confidential resource for fairness.
 The Office provides undergraduate and graduate students with information about their rights and responsibilities, and helps them navigate UVic regulations and procedures.